Magnetoreception

 Experiments on European robins, which are migratory, suggest their magnetic sense makes use of the quantum radical pair mechanism.

 Magnetoreception is a sense which allows an organism to detect the Earth's magnetic field.
 Animals with this sense include some arthropods, molluscs, and vertebrates (fish, amphibians, reptiles, birds, and mammals).
 The sense is mainly used for orientation and navigation, but it may help some animals to form regional maps.
 Experiments on migratory birds provide evidence that they make use of a cryptochrome protein in the eye, relying on the quantum radical pair mechanism to perceive magnetic fields.
 This effect is extremely sensitive to weak magnetic fields, and readily disturbed by radio-frequency interference, unlike a conventional iron compass.

-Birds have iron-containing materials in their upper beaks.
-There is some evidence that this provides a magnetic sense, mediated by the trigeminal nerve, but the mechanism is unknown.
+Some bacteria orient passively using magnetite crystals; the mechanism has not been reliably detected in eukaryotes.

 Cartilaginous fish including sharks and stingrays can detect small variations in electric potential with their electroreceptive organs, the ampullae of Lorenzini.
 These appear to be able to detect magnetic fields by induction.
 There is some evidence that these fish use magnetic fields in navigation.

 History

 Biologists have long wondered whether migrating animals such as birds and sea turtles have an inbuilt magnetic compass, enabling them to navigate using the Earth's magnetic field.
 Until late in the 20th century, evidence for this was essentially only behavioural: many experiments demonstrated that animals could indeed derive information from the magnetic field around them, but gave no indication of the mechanism.
 In 1972, Roswitha and Wolfgang Wiltschko showed that migratory birds responded to the direction and inclination (dip) of the magnetic field.
 In 1977, M. M. Walker and colleagues identified iron-based (magnetite) magnetoreceptors in the snouts of rainbow trout.
-In 2003, G. Fleissner and colleagues found iron-based receptors in the upper beaks of homing pigeons, both seemingly connected to the animal's trigeminal nerve.
-Research took a different direction in 2000, however, when Thorsten Ritz and colleagues suggested that a photoreceptor protein in the eye, cryptochrome, was a magnetoreceptor, working at a molecular scale by quantum entanglement.
+In 2003, G. Fleissner and colleagues claimed to have found iron-based receptors in the upper beaks of homing pigeons, but subsequent studies employing high resolution electron microscopy revealed that the cells identified are in fact macrophages.
+Research took a different direction in 2000, when Thorsten Ritz and colleagues suggested that a photoreceptor protein in the eye, cryptochrome, was a magnetoreceptor, working at a molecular scale by quantum entanglement.